FahmiBahri/SIEMAzureProject/README.md

-At this stage, the required configurations have now beem completed to begin connecting to the VM itself.
+At this stage, the required configurations have now been completed to begin connecting to the VM itself.
 I am connecting via a remote desktop connection (RDP), which will require the public IP address of the VM.
 I found this in the 'Virtual Machines' section of Azure.